Why Did My Pellet Grill Catch On Fire? 5 Tips to Put Out Pellet Grill Fire

 You can also read this How Do Wood Pellet Grills Work

-5. Store Pellet in Airtight Storage and Never use Wet Pellet
+5. Store the Pellet in Airtight Storage and Never use the Wet Pellet

 • Always store them in a dry place in an airtight container, preferably in a pellet storage bucket.
 Moisture in the air can cause pellets to clump and feed improperly into the auger, which could lead to a pellet grill fire.